confluentinc/ksql/ksql-udf-quickstart/README.md

     -DarchetypeVersion=5.2.0-SNAPSHOT \
     -DgroupId=com.example.ksql.functions \
     -DartifactId=my-udf \
+    -Dauthor=Bob \
     -Dversion=0.1.0-SNAPSHOT
 ```

 This will copy an example UDF and UDAF into the `my-udf` directory.
-Be sure to update the `groupId`, `artifactId`, and `version` properties in the command above to the appropriate values for your project.
+Be sure to update the `groupId`, `artifactId`, `author` and `version` properties in the command above to the appropriate values for your project.

 Once you're ready to deploy your custom functions, run the following command to build an uber JAR.